Wont-youth/LLMs/README.md

 ## README

-This repository is for learning the usage of LLMs with transformers and Langchain.
+This repository is for learning the usage of LLMs with transformers library.